socketsupply/socket/docs/api.md

 The title as defined in the `settings.congig` file.

 ### process.verison: String
-The version as defined in the `settings.config` file.
+The version as defined in the `operator.config` file.

 ### process.debug: Number
 Value is `1` unless `-xd` is passed to the CLI tool at build time.